1992 Tamaki by-election: Background

-Sir Robert Muldoon had held the seat of Tamaki since 1960.
+Sir Robert Muldoon had held the seat of Tamaki since 1960, serving as Prime Minister of New Zealand from 1975 to 1984.
 Following National's win at the 1990 election Prime Minister Jim Bolger did not appoint Muldoon to a cabinet posting and he quickly became dissatisfied with his backbench role.
 Following the Mother of all Budgets in 1991, which marked a radical turn to the right in economic policy, Muldoon felt that National had moved too far from its position under his leadership.
 These factors combined to lead him to resign from parliament and quit politics altogether.